Skip to content

 • Performance - Unix socket streaming is faster than file-based collection

-• Reliability - Vector handles backpressure and retry logic
+• Reliability - Vector handles backpressure, buffering, and retry logic

 See Also